sensiolabs/StorybookBundle/README.md

           // 👇 Here configure the framework
           symfony: {
               server: 'https://localhost:8000', // This is mandatory, the URL of your Symfony dev server
-              proxyPaths: [ // Setup here paths to resolve your assets '/assets'
+              proxyPaths: [ // Setup here paths to resolve your assets.
+Those paths are proxied to your Symfony server.
+                  '/assets'
               ]
           }